Arihantawasthi/Note-E/README.md

 # Note-E
-A simple web app for taking notes.
+A simple web app for taking notes with implementation of session management.